Airblader/jsava/README.md

   * Although it comes with a toolchain, jsava currently utilizes its own compiler script for dependency management and minification.
 * Testing: [Jasmine](http://pivotal.github.io/jasmine/)
-* Code Style: defined in an `*.xml` file that can be obtained upon request
+* Code Style: configuration file is found in lib/style.xml

 Development Usage